vibbits/training-material/topics/python-programming/tutorials/3_print_formatting/tutorial.md

 print("My name is {}.".format("Jane"))
 ```

-The above don't do anything interesting; you can however put a number in between the curly brackets `{}` to force the output to take up a number of characters.
+The above doesn't do anything interesting; you can however put a number in between the curly brackets `{}` to force the output to take up a number of characters.
 Try this:

 ```python